LYM0905/ME-5406_project1/README.md

 ## Usage
 ### Parameters
-It should be noted that you need to go to Parameters.py to adjust the parameters yourself first to fit the situation.
+It is a program that adjusts the environment and hyperparameters of various algorithms.It should be noted that you need to go to Parameters.py to adjust the parameters yourself first to fit the situation.

 ### Main
 This is the main file for both tasks.
 Need to define the RL agent type ('mc'/'sarsa'/'ql'), the grid world size (4/10), the number of training epochs.

-For example, if you want to train q-learning with 4x4 grid world with 10000 epochs, then you could use
+For example, if you want to train q-learning with 4x4 grid world , then you could use
 ```
 python main.py --agent 'mc'
 ```